Nima Kulkarni

-Nima Kulkarni is an American immigration attorney and a Democratic member of the Kentucky House of Representatives representing District 40 since January 2019.
+Nirupama Kulkarni (born December 23, 1978) is an American immigration attorney and a Democratic member of the Kentucky House of Representatives representing District 40 since January 2019.
 In 2018, Kulkarni defeated incumbent Dennis Horlander in the Democratic Primary.
 She went on to win the general election.
 Kulkarni is the first Indian-American elected as a state representative in Kentucky.

 Early life and education

 Kulkarni was born in India and moved to the United States at the age of six.
 Her parents, Suhas and Surekha, sought to provide better educational opportunities for their two children, Nima and Nikhil.
 Kulkarni was educated in the Jefferson County Public School system.
 She received her bachelor's degree in English Literature at the University of Louisville, where she later earned her Master's of Business Administration in Entrepreneurship as well.
 She earned her Juris Doctor at the University of the District of Columbia David A. Clarke School of Law.